rduplain/memo/startups-for-people-with-problems.md

 first-customer type who will provide product management part-time while continuing to operate another business.
-This goes counter to popular advice that "everyone gets equal equity" which assumes/encourages that all founders go all in, but there's no "one way" to split equity.
+This goes counter to popular advice that "everyone gets equal equity" which assumes/encourages that all founders go all in.
+There's no "one way" to split equity.

 It's possible to achieve a certain decision-making pattern with non-voting shares ([discussion][non-voting-common]) in order to separate economic rights